Marking Entries

 - Generally the white cells are where you need to enter information - team details or marks.

-- Remember to specify whether the team is an ATH Virgin.
-In the Extended sheet, this info is shown in the results table.
+- Remember to specify whether the team is an ATH Newcomer.
+This info is shown in the results table on the FinalScoreboard worksheet.

-- Record Treasure Ticket number in the Treasure Ticket 1 row: 1, 2, 3, etc. Note that the Scoresheet even caters for a two-site Hunt, as happened in 2007!
+- Record Treasure Ticket number in the Treasure Ticket 1 row: 1, 2, 3, etc. The Scoresheet caters for a two-site Hunt, as happened in 2007.

 - Mark a team's submission by recording a '1' (one) against each question or Hunt element that they have got correct, going down the team column.
 For an incorrect (or no) answer, leave the cell blank.